-To set it straight, I was blogging back when blogs were written on paper and called "journals" (it's an old-person thing — don't worry about it) and maintained a pretty detailed record of that spectacular admixture of ignorance and hubris called "student teaching."
-Those posts were a copied-and-pasted time capsule from five years ago, from a very different time1.
+To set it straight, I was blogging back when blogs were written on paper and called “journals” (it’s an old-person thing — don’t worry about it) and maintained a pretty detailed record of that spectacular admixture of ignorance and hubris called “student teaching.”
+Those posts were a copied-and-pasted time capsule from five years ago, from a very different time

 So.
 As much as I appreciated returning home to all the well-wishes and encouragement and assurances that, if I only stuck it out, teaching would get better … um … well I can’t even begin to phrase a response.
 “Thanks,” maybe.
 With one eyebrow upraised.